mmontone/peggy-input/README.md

 Call `PeggyInput` with the jQuery input element and a javascript object with:

-- grammar: The Peggy grammar to use for completion.
+- grammar: A function that takes *the name* of an instance of PeggyInput and returns a Peggy grammar to use for completion.
+The name of the PeggyInput instance can be used in the grammar source to access a PeggyInput instance properties and methods.
 - completers: A javascript object to use for matching completions.

 ### Examples